 This is a very early example of a Heywoods cheque encoded with an account number.
 Later, the branch sorting code number, and a cheque number will also be encoded along the bottom edge of the cheque, as in the example below.
 In 1968 customers of 68 Lombard St Branch receive letters explaining that they are next for automation…

-So, the age of ‘error free banking’ has finally arrived - Thanks to READER/SORTER technology, machines can now read the information printed on cheques.
+Best of all, the age of ‘error free banking’ has finally arrived - Thanks to READER/SORTER technology, machines can now read the information printed on cheques, and sort each cheque according by any part of that information.
 This ensures (in theory) that YOUR account and nobody else’s will be debited.
 But how does it work?
 The process of developing special characters that can be read by machines and humans alike was long and labourious, but finally Banks in Britain and America have settled upon a common ‘code’ that is used to represent customers’ information in the form of the magnetic E13B typeface.
 For an in-depth look at how these numbers work, click HERE